scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 lunch so I got chinese food and had half of it for lunch, and the other half for dinner.

+### Day 377

+Soylent for breakfast and lunch today.
+Then had a burger for dinner because I don't have much soylent left and need to conserve it for lunches until my new shipment arrives.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/